 With the constant availability of camera-phones at our fingertips and the endless stream of casual snapshots that fill our social media timelines, we begin to take for granted the power that a single photograph can have.
 The clichéd phrase “a picture is worth a thousand… Read more

 Mental illness and Psychiatry are both frontier areas of medicine and are still gaining ground in both developed and developing nations.
-In Iraq, an estimated 18.6% of the population suffers from mental illness, that is 5.9 million… Read more
+In Iraq, an estimated 18.6% of the population suffers from mental illness, that is 5.9 million people.
+WHO estimates that mental illness is the fourth leading cause of poor… Read more

-The advance of the Islamic State of Iraq and al-Sham (ISIS) in Iraq and corresponding events, along with ISIS’s effective use of social media, have given rise… Read more
+The advance of the Islamic State of Iraq and al-Sham (ISIS) in Iraq and corresponding events, along with ISIS’s effective use of social media, have given rise to narratives across the world of media.
+Some of those narratives are thoughtless overreactions to the sudden appearance of ISIS on the world… Read more

 If all goes as planned, Iraqis will head to the polls on 30 April 2014 for the first national parliamentary elections since the 2011 withdrawal of U.S. forces.
-Iraq’s incumbent Prime Minister Nouri Al-Maliki is seeking a third consecutive term,… Read more
+Iraq’s incumbent Prime Minister Nouri Al-Maliki is seeking a third consecutive term, despite his government’s chronic failure to promote good governance, better… Read more

 On the evening of March 19, 2003, my family and I were gathered in our home in southern Baghdad watching a government spokesman on television announce that another war was approaching.
-Just after 9:30pm Baghdad time, we heard the first missiles fly over our… Read more
+Just after 9:30pm Baghdad time, we heard the first missiles fly over our rooftops and detonate nearby seconds later.… Read more

 The Education for Peace in Iraq Center is an independent 501(c)3 organization committed to lasting peace